flipkart-incubator/watchdog/README.md

 ### Tool Description
 -------------------------

 **Watchog** is an integration of open source security tools aimed to provide a holistic security view for a given domain/IP.
-The way Watchdog is built it can be used by product security teams, red teams and also by bug bounty hunters to get a 360 degree view of any Internet property it scans.
+The way Watchdog is built, it can be used by product security teams, red teams and also by bug bounty hunters to get a 360° view of any Internet property it scans.
-Given a list of domains/IP it has the capability to perform a network scan, feed the output to open source web app scanners like Google's skip-fish and wapiti, perform tech stack analysis and determine if the stack has any known CVE’s.
+Given a list of domains/IP's it has the capability to perform a network scan, feed the output to open source web app scanners like Google's skip-fish and wapiti, perform tech stack analysis and determine if the stack has any known CVE’s.

-Watchdog is designed considering the use case where it is necessary to know all open services and its corresponding technologies used by the endpoints you own exposed over the Internet.
-As a company grows it’s foot-prints on the Internet for a product security team it becomes really difficult to maintain an inventory of all the services and technologies which it exposes over the Internet, and on an event of a zero-day outbreak on a particular protocol or a third party product it becomes immensely crucial to know which all endpoints might be affected.
+Watchdog is designed considering the use case necessary to know all open services and its corresponding technologies for the endpoints you own, exposed over the Internet.
+As a company grows, it’s foot-prints grow on the World Wide Web leaving it's product security team with herculean task of maintaining an inventory of all the services and technologies exposed.
+This becomes further crucial at the event of a zero-day outbreak for a particular protocol or a third party product which might affect public endpoints of the company

-WatchDog has the ability to scan all endpoints and perform technology version analysis on the services it detects and also map this information with it's rich [CVE](https://github.com/cve-search/cve-search) database which it maintains and updates locally.
+WatchDog has the ability to scan all endpoints and perform technology version analysis on the services it detects and map this information with it’s rich [CVE](https://github.com/cve-search/cve-search) database maintained and updated locally.

 ### Scan Engine:
 -------------------------